Planar Hypohamiltonian Graphs on 40 Vertices: Grinbergian graphs

 We call a graph \emph{Grinbergian} if it is 3-connected, planar and of one of the following two types.

 \begin{description} \item[Type 1] Every face but one belongs to ${\cal P}_2$. \item[Type 2] Every face has even order, and the graph has odd order. \end{description}

 The motivation behind such a definition is that Grinbergian graphs can easily be proven to be non-Hamiltonian using Grinberg's Theorem.
 Namely, their face sizes are such that the sum in Grinberg's Theorem cannot possibly be zero.
 Thus, they are good candidates for hypohamiltonian graphs.
+(For Type 2 graphs, divide all faces into quadrilaterals.
+Now the number of edges is even.
+By Grinberg's Theorem, there must be an even number of quadrilaterals, so the number of faces is even.
+Since the order is odd, Euler's formula yields a contradiction.)

 Our definition of Grinbergian graphs contains two types.
 One could ask, if there are other types of graphs that can be guaranteed to be non-Hamiltonian with Grinberg's Theorem based on only their sequence of face sizes.
 The following theorem shows that our definition is complete in this sense.